Frequently Asked Questions

 No. The main aim of the visiting fellowships is to foster the development of new collaborations and while it may support existing research links, it is not intended to be used as alternative additional support for already established collaborations or ongoing projects.

-The department will be required to provide work space, IT support including obtain an SSO, building access and library services for the fellow.
+The department will be required to provide work space, building access and library services for the fellow.
 AfOx will take charge of all the logistics for the fellows including travel, accommodation and stipend.

 For any further enquiries, please email us: firstname.lastname@example.org